austral/austral/README.md

 Not done yet.

 Austral is a new language.
+It is designed to be simple to understand and to implement.

 Features: